Bah Municipal Council

 Nagar Palika Parishad Bah is an institution of local governance comprising three blocks: Bah, Jaitpur and Pinahat.
 A Nagar Palika or municipality is an urban local body that administers a city.
 Nagar Palika is a municipality of Bah, Agra, Uttar Pradesh, India.
 Nagar Palika is constituted as per the provisions in the Constitution of India (74th Amendment) Act, 1992.

+Bah is also the birthplace of Jitendra Tripathi 'Hemu', chairman of 'Mother Vision India Group'.
+He is a native of village Gadhiya Pratap Pura under Jaitpur police station of Bah tehsil.